adoyle-h/bash-completor/README.md

 ## Feature

 - Declarative programming.
 You only need to know the most basic bash syntax.
 - Only `bash` and `sed` are needed on at compile time.
-Only `bash` is needed on at run time.
+Only `bash` is needed on at runtime.
 No other dependencies.
 - Support for command format looks like `<cmd> [options] [arguments]`.
 - Support for sub-commands, which looks like `<cmd> [cmd-options] <subcmd> [subcmd-options] [arguments]`.
 - Support for `-o`, `--option`, `--option <value>`, `--option=`, `+o`, `+option` format.